Inedo/inedosql/README.md

  - **OnChange**: The script is run only when it has changed compared to the last time it was executed against the target database.
  - **Always**: The script is run every time like an untracked script, but the success/failure of its last run is retained because it is tracked.

+The `UseTransaction` value is optional, and may be one of:
+ - **True**: The script is run using a transaction, and will rollback on an error.
+This is the default behavior if `UseTransaction` is not specified.
+ - **False**: The script will not use a transaction; this may be required for certain scripts, including ALTER DATABASE statements.

 An **untracked** script is simple a plain `.sql` script without the header.
 These scripts are run every time, and nothing is persisted about each run.